Surgical Procedures: Surgery and Staging for Prostate Cancer

 • Inability to hold your urine and/or stool.

-• The penis becoming shorter by about 1-2 cm.
+• The penis can become shorter by about 1-2 centimeters (cm).

-• Inguinal hernia.
-(This is when tissue pushes through muscle.
-It looks like a lump and can be painful to the touch.)
+• Inguinal hernia (When tissue pushes through muscle.
+It looks like a lump and can be painful to the touch).

 What is recovery like?

-Recovery from a prostate surgery will depend on the procedure you have had.
+Recovery from prostate surgery depends on the procedure you had.
 You may have to stay in the hospital for a few days.
 You may have a temporary urinary catheter to drain urine from your bladder.
-You will be given instructions on catheter care if it will stay in when you go home.
+You will be told how to care for your catheter if it will stay in when you go home.

-Your medical team will talk to you about the medications you will be taking, such as those to prevent pain, blood clots, infection, constipation or other conditions.
+Your care team will talk to you about the medications you will be taking, such as those to prevent pain, blood clots, infection, constipation, or other conditions.

-Your provider will talk to you about any activity restrictions you will have.
+Your provider will talk to you about any changes you might need to make to your activity level.

 • If you don’t have a catheter and you are unable to pee on your own.